brineylab/grp-paper/README.md

 Due to technical issues, the sequence data for subject 326797 was spread across two HiSeq flowcells.
 Thus, the raw FASTQs and FASTQC results can be downloaded in two separate batches.
 Starting with the first processed dataset (UMI-corrected consensus FASTAs), reads from both flowcells were pooled.

 ### Synthetic antibody sequences
 We generated synthetic antibody sequences using [IGoR](https://github.com/qmarcou/IGoR).
-Two datasets of synthetic sequences are available.
+Three datasets of synthetic sequences are available.
 As with the repertoire sequencing datasets above, the annotated datasets are quite large (uncompressed, each exceeds 1TB in size).

   - Ten batches of 100M synthetic sequences, generated with IGoR's default V(D)J recombination model:
     - [**FASTAs**](http://burtonlab.s3.amazonaws.com/GRP_github_data/igor_synthetic_100M_default-model_fastas.tar.gz)